Women's Club of Great Falls

 I am currently enrolled in a Master's Degree at George Mason University where I also work.
 I expect to graduate in May 2022 and this scholarship will provide the financial support I need to continue my education.

 The Holly Ann Kuga Scholarship was established in 2021 in memory of Holly Ann Kuga, long time Women's Club of Great Falls (The Women's Club) member and friend.
 Holly was an active supporter of the Scholarship Fund and is remembered as being warm, generous, wise and thoughtful to all those who worked with her.
 Her scholarship will ensure that her memory and legacy continues in the years to come.

 She was extremely active in the Women's Club, not only hosting many of the club gatherings, but personally involved in many of the club's projects as well.
 For the Scholarship Fund, she directed and managed our public relations for two of our largest fundraisers, the Bridge Jamboree and the 2016 Fashion Show.

-Her tremendous commitment to both the Women's Club and Scholarship Fund led us to the dedication of this year's Tea to her memory, as well as the establishment of a Holly Ann Kuga Scholarship which will be awarded annually in the years to come.
+Her tremendous commitment to both the Women's Club and Scholarship Fund led us to the dedication of the 2021 Spring Tea to her memory, as well as the establishment of a Holly Ann Kuga Scholarship which will be awarded annually in the years to come.
 Our sincerest thanks to all of you who have contributed so far to make this Scholarship possible.
 Through it, we will be able to carry out the charitable work that she so dearly loved and ensure that her legacy continues in the years to come.
-We invite you to contribute in her spirit.